Discretized Halbach spheres: Icosahedral symmetry for optimal field homogeneity: Theory

 A comparison of the homogeneity of the two arrangements reveals that the values of $\lambda$ are remarkably similar in both configurations.
 For a meaningful quantitative comparison, the fields must first be normalized to the same central value.
 The field produced by the optimized ring configuration cannot be further increased, since the spherical magnets are already in contact, as indicated in the inset of Fig.~\ref{fig:Sandwich}(a).
 In contrast, the field of the icosahedral configuration can be reduced by increasing the distance between the magnets by enlargement of the radius $R$.
 Setting the radius to $R\,\beta^{1/3}$ equalizes the central fields of the two configurations.
 This rescaling of $R$ by the factor $\beta^{1/3}$ increases each characteristic length $\lambda$ by the same factor, as the geometry remains similar.
 The ratio of volumes corresponding to a given level of field homogeneity can then be estimated from the three characteristic lengths as $\frac{\mathrm{Vol_{iso}}}{\mathrm{Vol_{sw}}} \approx \frac{\beta\cdot2.5\cdot2.21\cdot2.48}{2.53\cdot3.38\cdot2.34}\approx 1.9$.

 In the search for improved field homogeneity, all five Platonic solids and all thirteen Archimedean solids were investigated.
 The results are summarized in Table~\ref{tab:solids}.
 Each of these 18 configurations can be interactively explored with respect to their magnetic properties using an open source graphical user interface \cite{Rehberg2025b}.
-One key outcome is that the central saddle points cannot be flatter than fourth order.
+One key outcome is that the central saddle points cannot be flatter than fourth order for the convex uniform polyhedra discussed here.
 More importantly, icosahedral symmetry $I$ appears to be essential for achieving this highest order, a point that is further elucidated in Appendix~\ref{sec:appE}.